ukwa/ukwa-services/access/README.md

 The set of current proxies and historical redirects associated with the website are now contained in the [internal nginx.conf](./config/nginx.conf).
 This sets up a service on port 80 where all the site components can be accessed.
 Once running, the entire system should be exposed properly via the API gateway.
 For example, for accessing the dev system we want `website.dapi.wa.bl.uk` to point to `dev-swarm-members:80`.

-Because most of the complexity of the NGINX setup is in the internal NGINX, the proxy setup at the edge is much simpler. e.g. for DEV:
+Because most of the complexity of the NGINX setup is in the internal NGINX, the proxy setup at the edge is much simpler. e.g. for DEV, the external-facing NGINX configuration looks like:

 ```
     location / {